faris-k/ML-MD-SPE/README.md

 ## Exploratory Data Analysis

-As the name implies, the notebook titled `exploratory_analysis.ipnyb` goes through the exploratory analysis of the data before the supervised laerning tasks are performed.
+As the name implies, the notebook titled `exploratory_analysis.ipnyb` goes through the exploratory analysis of the data before the supervised learning tasks are performed.
 The notebook covers the following:
 - Correlation heatmaps
 - Distribution plotting (violin plots, histograms, KDEs)
 - *K*-sample Anderson-Darling tests